Considering starting your design career? Click here to learn more about the Designation full-stack design bootcamp.

-In the computer science world, the phrase “full-stack” was coined to mean someone who could single-handedly tackle every layer of software development.
+In the computer science world, the phrase “full-stack” (or full-stack designer) was coined to mean someone who could single-handedly tackle every layer of software development.
 These exceptional folks had their pick of jobs and commanded exorbitant salaries.
 Still do, actually. *Extremely simplified interpretation of a digital workflow.
-Inspired by Bill Welense during a recent guest talk at DESIGNATION.
+Inspired by Bill Welense during a recent guest talk at Designation.

 Those that succeed tap into the unlimited potential for creation, and quickly find themselves snapped up by tech giants with offices that look more like playgrounds than the cubicle farms.
 Those that flounder wake up one day to realize they’re designing fliers that are destined to litter the ground outside the subway on an election day, and wonder where it all went wrong.
 We’re in the middle of a designer arms race, and it’s not even close to over.